Abubakar Tafawa Balewa: The Republic

-Nigeria adopted a new constitution in 1963 which abolished the monarchy and the office of governor-general, with Nigeria becoming a parliamentary republic within the Commonwealth with the Nnamdi Azikiwe as President of Nigeria and head of state.
+Nigeria adopted a new constitution in 1963 which abolished the monarchy and the office of governor-general, with Nigeria becoming a parliamentary republic within the Commonwealth and Nnamdi Azikiwe as President of Nigeria and head of state.

 Regional policy

 Prior to Nigeria's independence, a constitutional conference in 1954 had adopted a regional political framework for the country, with all regions given a considerable amount of political freedom.
 The three regions then were composed of diverse cultural groups.
 The premiers and some prominent leaders of the regions later took on a policy of guiding their regions against political encroachment from other regional leaders.
 Later on, this political environment influenced the Balewa administration.
 His term in office was turbulent, with regional factionalism constantly threatening his government.

 However, a treason charge and conviction against one of the western region's leaders, Obafemi Awolowo, led to protest and condemnation from many of his supporters.
 The 1965 election in the region later produced violent protests.
 Rioting and violence were soon synchronous with what was perceived as inordinate political encroachment and an over-exuberant election outcome for Awolowo's western opponents.